socketsupply/docs/apps/functions/index.md

 ## Log output

 You can log to `stdout` or `stderr` from any function.
-Logs are piped to cloud watch and you can view them immediately using the built-in console.
-The console shoud correctly highlight JSON and other notable things.
+Logs are piped to CloudWatch and you can tail them immediately using the built-in console.
+The console shoud correctly highlight JSON and other notable things that you log.

 <img src="https://raw.githubusercontent.com/optoolco/docs/master/apps/functions/images/view-logs.png"/>